temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 To run the application you will do the following:

-1. Send a signal to the Temporal server to start the money transfer.
+1. Send a signal to the Temporal Cluster to start the money transfer.
 The Temporal server will track the progress of your Workflow function execution.
 2. Run a Worker.
 A Worker is a wrapper around your compiled Workflow and Activity code.
 A Worker's only job is to execute the Activity and Workflow functions and communicate the results back to the Temporal server.

 The following diagram illustrates what happens when you start the Workflow: